Mandurah line: Kenwick route

-Three options for the railway's route through Rockingham were given in the master plan.
-Two options were via the Rockingham city centre, the first having a 2.25 km tunnel and the second having a 1.40 km tunnel, each with a station in the city centre and at Ennis Avenue.
-The third option was for the railway to run along Rockingham's outskirts, bypassing the city centre.
-This option had one station at Dixon Road.
-The costs for the three options were $143 million, $107 million and $31 million respectively.
-The City of Rockingham was strongly in favour of the first two options, but trains travelling through Rockingham would take an additional five minutes for the first two options and demand modelling projected that patronage would be similar for all three options.
+The master plan gave three options for the railway's route through Rockingham.
+Two options would run via Rockingham city centre, the first having a 2.25 km tunnel and the second having a 1.40 km tunnel, each with a station in the city centre and at Ennis Avenue.
+The third option would run along Rockingham's outskirts, bypassing the city centre, with one station at Dixon Road.
+The options were costed at $143 million, $107 million and $31 million, respectively.
+The City of Rockingham was strongly in favour of the first two options, but in the first two options, trains travelling through Rockingham would take another five minutes, and demand modelling projected similar patronage for all three options.
 Two weeks after the master plan was released, a task force was formed to meet with members of the Rockingham community and receive submissions.
-Out of nine thousand written submissions, ninety-three percent supported running the railway through the city centre.
+Out of nine thousand written submissions, 93 percent supported running the route through the city centre.
 In October 2000, the state government announced that a route through the Rockingham city centre had been chosen.

-The Kenwick tunnel, which was used for the Thornlie line instead after the direct route was selected.
+The Kenwick tunnel, which was used for the Thornlie line instead, after the direct route was selected.

 Excluding Rockingham, three short tunnels were required for this route, which were constructed ahead of time.
 The two tunnels for the railway to enter and exit the Kwinana Freeway median strip, at Glen Iris and Anketell, were constructed for $30 million as part of a project to upgrade and extend the freeway.
-The northbound freeway carriageway between Kwinana and Jandakot was also moved 10 m west so that there was space in the median strip for the railway line.
-In Kenwick, a tunnel was constructed as part of the extension of Roe Highway and realignment of Albany Highway.
-Between Warnbro and Mandurah, the line was planned to only have a single track, allowing for a maximum frequency of two trains per hour to Mandurah.
-In 2000, the plan for that section was changed to double track at an additional cost of $20 million.
+The northbound freeway carriageway between Kwinana and Jandakot was also moved 10 m west to accommodate the railway line in the median strip.
+A tunnel was constructed in Kenwick as part of the extension of Roe Highway and the realignment of Albany Highway.
+Between Warnbro and Mandurah, the line was planned to have a single track, allowing a maximum of two trains per hour to Mandurah.
+The plan for that section was changed to double track in 2000 for an additional $20 million.

-State Parliament passed the Railway (Northern and Southern Urban Extensions) Bill in November 1999, authorising the construction of the railway to Mandurah and extension of the Joondalup line to Clarkson and Butler.
-A new master plan with revisions was released in April 2000, and June 2000, the South West Metropolitan Railway project and the Joondalup line extension to Clarkson were brought together into one project, known as the Perth Urban Rail Development Project.
-In October 2000, the funding arrangements were decided, which allowed for the planned opening date to be brought forward to 2004 for Kenwick to Thomsons Lake and 2005 for the full line to Mandurah.
-The privatisation of AlintaGas would provide $300 million, a railcar lease would provide $398 million, and the remaining $449 million would be funded by government debt.
+State Parliament passed the Railway (Northern and Southern Urban Extensions) Act 1999 in November 1999, authorising the construction of the railway to Mandurah, and the extension of the Joondalup line to Clarkson and Butler.
+A new master plan with revisions was released in April 2000, and in June 2000, the South West Metropolitan Railway project and the Joondalup line extension to Clarkson were merged into one project, known as the Perth Urban Rail Development Project.
+In October 2000, the funding arrangements were decided, allowing the planned opening date to be brought forward to 2004 for Kenwick to Thomsons Lake, and 2005 for the full line to Mandurah.
+The two projects combined were forecast to cost $1.1 billion, of which the privatisation of AlintaGas would provide $300 million, a railcar lease would provide $398 million, and the remaining $449 million would be funded by government debt.